masi-sh/masi-sh.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Computer Science at the University of Waterloo in Ontario, Canada.
 I am a member of the Cryptography, Security and Privacy (CrySP) lab and am supervised by Dr. Florian Kerschbaum.
-My research interests are security and privacy in data management, security and privacy in machine learning, differential privacy, mutli-party Computation, and applied cryptography.
+My research interests are: security and privacy in data management, security and privacy in machine learning, differential privacy, mutli-party computation, and applied cryptography.

 In Fall 2020, I worked as a research intern at National Research Council (NRC) in Canada.
 My research project was designing a secure mechanism to perform join operation over encrypted data.
 I conducted another internship over Summer 2020, at Microsoft Research (United States), focusing on privacy techniques for correlated data, while training models on organizational communications (e.g. emails).